eldoy/mongocore/README.md

   # Use the _id everywhere.
 The id can be used for whatever you want.
   # @desc: Describes the key, can be used for documentation.
-  # @type: object_id, string, integer, float, boolean, time, hash, array, converts automatically (strict typing)
+  # @type: object_id, string, integer, float, boolean, time, hash, array
   # @default: the default value for the key when you call .new
   # @read: access level for read: all, user, dev, admin, super, app
   # @write: access level for write.
 Returns nil if no access, as on read